HFA helps Armenia reduce risk

 “Sixty-five percent of the Armenian population currently lives in cities and this increasing trend is seen throughout the world.
 For us ensuring city resilience is a priority.
 We have enjoyed a fruitful partnership with the UN Office for Disaster Risk Reduction (UNISDR) and we are proud to have 10 Armenian cities in its Making Cities Resilient campaign,” Minister Yeritsyan said.

-The forum, organized with the support of UNISDR’s Global Education and Training Institute (GETI) based in Incheon, Republic of Korea, is leading participants through the initial steps of developing a resilient city action plan, based on the Ten Essentials of the Making Cities Resilient campaigns, for their respective municipalities.
+The forum, organized with the support of UNISDR’s Global Education and Training Institute (GETI) based in Incheon, Republic of Korea, in conjunction with UNDP Armenia, is leading participants through the initial steps of developing a resilient city action plan, based on the Ten Essentials of the Making Cities Resilient campaigns, for their respective municipalities.

 Armenia is exposed to a variety of hazards including earthquake, landslides, floods, drought, and hailstorms.
 The Spitak earthquake, in December 1988, killed at least 25,000 people and left 517,000 homeless.